 For the Fruit

-- Combine all the ingredients except the orange oil in a medium sauce pan.
-If you're using zest, go ahead and add it now.
+- Combine all the ingredients except the vanilla in a medium sauce pan.

 - Bring to a boil, then reduce the heat and simmer for about ten minutes.

-- Remove from heat and, if using, stir in the orange oil.
+- Remove from heat and, stir in the vanilla.

 - Let the mixture cool for about fifteen minutes, stirring occasionally.